gavinhoward/bc/README.md

 This `bc` is robust.

-It is well-tested, fuzzed, and fully standards-compliant (though not yet certified) with POSIX `bc`.
-It can be used as a drop-in replacement for any existing `bc`.
+It is well-tested, fuzzed, and fully standards-compliant (though not certified) with POSIX `bc`.
+It can be used as a drop-in replacement for any existing `bc`, except for pass-by-reference array values.
 To build `bc` from source, an environment which accepts GNU Makefiles is required.

 The community is free to contribute patches for POSIX Makefile builds.
 This `bc` is also compatible with MinGW toolchains.